NCAS-CMS/cfdm/docs/source/tutorial.rst

 the phrase "field construct" will be assumed to mean "`Field` instance".)
 The list contains a field construct to represent each of the CF-netCDF data variables in the file.

+Datasets of any version of CF up to and including CF-|version| can be read.

 All formats of netCDF3 and netCDF4 files can be read.